jhyche80-jpg/ReactCounter/README.md

 ### Questions and Answers
-1. (css question) How can I keep a box static while also adding things to it?
+1. (css question) How can I keep a box static while also adding things to it? using the overflow and changing it to scrollable

 ### Input